telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-radgridview.md

 __RadGridView__ exposes a **Style** property which allows you to apply a style to it and modify its appearance.

+You have two options:

+* To create an empty style and set it up on your own.

+* To copy the default style of the control and modify it.

+>To learn how to modify the default RadGridView style, please refer to the [Modifying Default Styles]({%slug gridview-modifying-default-styles%}) article.

 #### __[XAML] Example 1: Setting RadGridView Style__

 	{{region gridview-styling-radgridview-0}}
 	<telerik:RadGridView Style="{StaticResource RadGridViewStyle}" />
 	{{endregion}}

-To learn how to modify the default RadGridView style, please refer to the [Modifying Default Styles]({%slug gridview-modifying-default-styles%}) article.
+>To learn how to modify the default RadGridView style, please refer to the [Modifying Default Styles]({%slug gridview-modifying-default-styles%}) article.

 ## Controlling RadGridView Appearance through Properties